 We keep a rotation of trays going over the winter so that there is always a bit of freshness on our plate.
 We also give some to our chickens as a treat.

 Some people do get gas and uncomfortable bloating when they eat lentils.
 If you happen to have, this problem soak them first and rinse the lentils thoroughly.
 Be sure NEVER to use the water you soak them in for cooking.
 You can also try taking a food enzyme dietary supplement before eating.
 For quick relief try a few teaspoons of raw apple cider vinegar or a hot cup of peppermint or chamomile tea.

 Bulk food stores tend to have the best pricing and variety for lentils.
 I have found quite a large selection at the Bulk Barn.
 You can store them in airtight jars (like mason jars) in a cool dark location such as your pantry where they will keep for a year or longer.
 Some lentil enthusiasts state that when stored properly they can last indefinitely.

 Livestock & pets

 Lentils are quite high protein and low in digestive inhibitors.
-They can be used to supplement livestock feed and they can be used to supplement the feed of your backyard poultry as well.
+They can be used to supplement livestock feed, and they can be used to enhance the feed of your backyard poultry as well.
 We tend to sprout some for the chickens over the winter months.
 Cooked & sprouted lentils can also be given to your canine friends as part of a balanced diet.
 Just be sure to keep an eye on them to make sure they are not having issues with digestion.
 Some dogs, like humans, can have trouble digesting them.